AAK-27/Solar-System/README.md

 # Solar-System
-### A 3D visualization of the solar system built in JavaScript using Three.js with data from NASA's Horizon and Small Body Databases.
+### A 3D visualization of the solar system built in JavaScript using Three.js for 3D graphics.
+The position and size of bodies are based on data from NASA's Horizon database and Small Body Database.
 The sizes and distances between planets are not to scale-- This is because the solar system is massive, and it would take hours to traverse if it was to scale

 ## Controls